sumoward/Prime-solution/README.md

 - I have used type annotations to ensure the input is an int.
 - I have added error handling.
 - Requirements.txt file was built using `pip-compile requirements.in`
+- black was run against the code as was isort